 Sodium and chloride are two essential minerals that often are found together as table salt.
 They also make a frequent appearance in sports drinks.

-An average diet typically provides enough sodium to prevent deficiency but athletes that lose four liters or more of sweat in a day (about two pounds) are at increased risk for sodium depletion.
-Weighing yourself before and after training sessions and events can help determine how much fluid you may be losing but it’s preferable to stay hydrated throughout your activity.
-A sports drink may be appropriate if you are losing lots of fluids.
+Athletes who lose four liters or more of sweat in a day (about two pounds) are at increased risk for sodium depletion.
+Weighing yourself before and after training sessions and events can help determine how much fluid you may be losing but it's preferable to stay hydrated throughout your activity.
+A sports drink that contains sodium and carbohydrate is recommended if you are losing lots of fluids or physically active for more than 2 hours, especially in the heat.